TobieSurette/weight-at-size/README.md

 # Tools and theory for modeling weight-at-size

-Southern Gulf of Saint Lawrence Snow crab weight-at-size data and studies
+A set of tools and background theory for modeling fish and crustacean weight-at-size from southern Gulf of Saint Lawrence data.

 # Background